 If you or someone you love has been injured in an accident with an Uninsured car or a car that is Under-Insured you need legal advice immediately.
 Insurance contracts are very complex and they will not inform you of your benefits.
 So get help and call TODAY for your FREE legal consultation.
 The call is FREE, the advice may be priceless.

 Many people do not think about getting into an accident with a motorist who is under-insured, or worst yet, uninsured completely, until it is too late.
 Some Illinois residents assume that all drivers will have insurance because it is mandatory.
 However, according to the Insurance Research Institute, uninsured motorists can be as high as 25%.

 An uninsured driver is someone who did not have any insurance, had insurance that did not meet state-mandated minimum liability requirements, or whose insurance company denied their claim or was not financially able to pay it.
 A hit-and-run driver also counts as uninsured as it relates to bodily injury (UMBI)

-If your insurance company is giving you the run around, or you are experiencing delay after delay, you may need the help of an experienced attorney.
-Let attorney Bob Edens provide you with a FREE, honest, no obligation, evaluation of your case.
-Call Now 847-395-2200 The consultations is free, the information may be priceless.
+If your insurance company is giving you the runaround, or you are experiencing delay after delay, you may need the help of an experienced attorney.
+Let attorney Bob Edens provide you with a FREE, honest, no-obligation, evaluation of your case.
+Call Now at 847-395-2200 The consultation is free, and the information may be priceless.
 Do not let the statute of limitations run out on your case.